Long seen as partners, Huntsman and Clariant seal $14 billion merger

-ZURICH/FRANKFURT U.S.-based Huntsman Corp and Swiss Clariant AG are combining to create a chemical manufacturer with a market value of over than $14 billion, the deal coming together after years of tentative mutual approaches.
+ZURICH/FRANKFURT U.S.-based Huntsman Corp (HUN.N) and Switzerland's Clariant AG (CLN.S) are combining to create a chemical manufacturer with a market value of about $14 billion, the deal coming together after years of tentative mutual approaches.

 The HuntsmanClariant specialty chemicals company will be 52 percent owned by Clariant shareholders and valued at around $20 billion when including debt, Clariant said in a statement.